Comparison of NorFlash, NandFlash and eMMC (4)

 Flash memory is an electrically erasable programmable read - only memory that allows multiple erases or writes during operation.
 This technology is primarily used for general data storage, as well as for the exchange of data between computers and other digital products, such as memory cards and U disks.
 Flash memory is a non-volatile storage, so it does not need to consume electricity in terms of storing data alone.

 Flash memory has better dynamic seismic performance than hard disk, which is the reason why flash memory is widely used by mobile devices.
-Another feature is its reliability when its made into a memory card.
+Another feature is its reliability when it’s made into a memory card.
 Even if immersed in water, it is enough to resist high pressure and extreme temperature.
 The write speed of flash memory is often significantly slower than the read speed.

 NorFlash